mozilla/ActiveData/docs/Qb_Expressions.md

 Value Operators
 ---------------

-Value operators are meant to convert the JSON argument into some useful abstract value.
+Value operators are meant to convert the operands into some useful abstract value.

 ###`literal` Operator###